-- (1) The Faculty Common Core consists of ★38 required for most degree programs (except the BSc Agricultural/Food Business Management, the BSc Forest Business Management and the BSc Human Ecology) plus ★12 in enrichment (free) electives.
-The Common Core provides a broad university education.
-It also facilitates interprogram transfers within the Faculty in the first two years of study. - a. ★38 in the following areas are required in the Faculty Common Core: - Ecology or Global Ecosystems and Human Involvement (★3) - Communication (★3) - Quantitative/Qualitative Methods (★9 for most degree programs except for BSc Human Ecology which has ★6 requirement) - Life Sciences (For most degree programs this area includes two of the following five areas: Plant Biology, Animal Biology, Genetics, Microbiology, and Biochemistry courses.
-The BSc Human Ecology program may add Chemistry courses to this list.) - English (★3) - Economics (★6) - Basic Social Sciences/Humanities (★3) (See note below.) - Human Resource Management (★3) - Student Orientation (★2)
+- The Faculty Core consists of ★38 required for most degree programs (except the BSc Agricultural/Food Business Management, the BSc Agriculture, the BSc Forest Business Management and the BSc Human Ecology) plus ★12 in enrichment (free) electives.
+The Core provides a broad university education.
+It also facilitates interprogram transfers within the Faculty in the first two years of study. - a. ★35 in the following areas are required in the Faculty Core: - Communication (★3) - Quantitative/Qualitative Methods (★9 for most degree programs except for BSc Human Ecology which has ★6 requirement) - Life Sciences (For most degree programs this area includes two of the following five areas: Plant Biology, Animal Biology, Genetics, Microbiology, and Biochemistry courses.
+The BSc Human Ecology program may add Chemistry courses to this list.) - English (★3) - Economics (★6) - Basic Social Sciences/Humanities (3) (See note below.) - Human Resource Management (★3) - Student Orientation (★2)